KI7MT/wspr-analytics/golang/csvdl/README.md

-# WSPR CSV Archive Dowload Applicaiton
+# WSPR CSV Archive Download Applicaiton

 `CSVDL` is a simple [Golang][] app that downloads CSV archive files from the [WSPRnet][] download repository.
 Yes, you could use `curl`, `wget`, or any number of GNU tools, to perform the same task, and with many more options.
 However, this was just to show the simplicity of using [Golang][] to perform a similar task.